 This is then added to any actual income received (including most benefits, or any which you could be entitled to if you claimed them), but excluding:-

-b) if you are married or have a partner who needs some of your pension to continue living at home - 50% of any private pensions you receive).
+b) 50% of any private pensions you receive if you are married or have a partner who needs some of your pension to continue meeting living costs).

 The resulting assessable income is then compared to the actual cost of care.
 If your combined weekly income figure exceeds the cost of care, once again you would still need to pay for your own care, at least until your capital reduced to such a level as your total assessable income didn't meet the cost of care.

 If your total assessable income is less than the amount it would cost your Local Authority to provide or buy the care you have been assessed as needing, the local authority funds the difference.
-Please remember, however, that a) this maximum rate may still not be sufficient to meet the full cost of your chosen care and b) it doesn’t mean it’s free, you would still be expected to pay them all of your income except the Personal Expenses Allowance and 50% of any private pension but only if you need to and do pay this, to a spouse or partner to live on.
+Please remember, however, that this maximum rate may still not be sufficient to meet the full cost of your chosen care and it doesn’t mean it’s free, you would still be expected to pay them all of your income except the Personal Expenses Allowance and 50% of any private pension providing our Spouse, Civil Partner or Partner needs it and it is paid to them.

 If the care you want, or are currently receiving, costs more than your Local Authority is willing to pay and your current care provider will not accept anything less, unless your family would be willing to pay a third party top up, you may have no alternative but to move to whatever care your local authority can find.